-We are a specialty pharmaceutical company leveraging our novel non-aqueous formulation technology platforms, XeriSol and XeriJect, to develop and commercialize ready-to-use, injectable and infusible drug formulations.
+We are a specialty pharmaceutical company leveraging our novel non-aqueous formulation technology platforms, XeriSol[TM] and XeriJect[TM], to develop and commercialize ready-to-use, injectable and infusible drug formulations.
 We have developed a ready-to-use, room-temperature stable liquid glucagon formulation that, unlike any currently available products, can be administered without any preparation or reconstitution.
-Our lead product candidate, Gvoke HypoPen, delivers ready-to-use glucagon via a commercially-available auto-injector for the treatment of severe hypoglycemia, a potentially life-threatening condition, in people with diabetes.
-We have completed three Phase 3 clinical trials for our Gvoke HypoPen and submitted a New Drug Application, or NDA, to the U.S. Food & Drug Administration, or the FDA, in August 2018.
-The FDA set June 10, 2019 as the Prescription Drug User Fee Act, or PDUFA, action goal date for our NDA.
+Our lead product candidate, Gvoke[TM], delivers ready-to-use glucagon via a commercially available auto-injector or pre-filled syringe for the treatment of severe hypoglycemia, a potentially life-threatening condition, in people with diabetes.
+In the United States, we have completed three Phase 3 clinical trials for our Gvoke New Drug Application, or NDA, which we submitted in August 2018 to the U.S. Food & Drug Administration, or the FDA.
+The FDA set June 10, 2019 as the Prescription Drug User Fee Act, or PDUFA, action goal date for our NDA, which was extended to September 10, 2019.
 If our NDA is approved at that time, we believe we will have the first ready-to-use, room-temperature stable liquid glucagon formulation that can be administered without any preparation or reconstitution.
-Additionally, through our interactions with the European Medicines Agency, or EMA, regarding our development path in Europe, we finalized our regulatory plan and are conducting a requisite Phase 3 pivotal trial to support our European Marketing Authority Application, or MAA.
+Additionally, based on our interactions with the European Medicines Agency, or EMA, regarding our development path in Europe, we completed a requisite Phase 3 trial to support our European Marketing Authorization Application, or MAA, which we plan to submit in the second half of 2019.
 We also are applying our novel ready-to-use, room-temperature stable liquid glucagon formulation for the management of hypoglycemia associated with additional intermittent and chronic conditions with significant unmet medical need.
-In addition, we are applying our technology platforms to convert other commercially-available drugs into ready-to-use, room-temperature stable liquid formulations to address the needs in multiple therapeutic areas and conditions, including epilepsy and diabetes.
+In addition, we are applying our technology platforms to convert other commercially available drugs into ready-to-use, room-temperature stable liquid formulations to address the needs in multiple therapeutic areas and conditions, including epilepsy and diabetes.

-We have begun building out our commercial organization, including individuals in operations and marketing, in preparation for a commercial launch of the Gvoke HypoPen in the United States in the second half of 2019.
+We have begun building our commercial organization, including individuals in operations and marketing, in preparation for a commercial launch of Gvoke in the United States in the second half of 2019.
 Outside the United States we plan to pursue development and commercialization partnerships.
 We currently contract with third parties for the manufacture, assembly, testing, packaging, storage and distribution of our products.